August 22, 2023 by

 8. Avoid impulse buys — be intentional and thoughtful about any purchase you make.
 Impulse buys are almost always “wants.”

 9. Understand how interest and credit cards work.
-They typically carry higher interest rates and you can start paying interest on top of interest if you don’t pay it off monthly.
-This is an extremely difficult cycle to escape.
+They typically carry high interest rates and you can start paying interest on top of interest if you don’t pay it off monthly.
+This is an extremely difficult cycle to escape, so do your research thoroughly before deciding if using a credit card is right for you.

 Posted in: ,